Malware

 Trojans

-A Trojan horse is a program with two purposes: an overt purpose and a covert one.
+A Trojan Horse is a program with two purposes: an overt purpose and a covert one.
 The overt purpose is what compels the user to get and run the program in the first place.
 The covert purpose is unknown to the user and is the malicious part of the program.

 For example, a script with the name of a common Linux command might be added to a target user’s search path.
 When the user runs the command, the script is run.
 That script may, in turn, execute the proper command, leading the user to believe that all is well.
 As a side effect, the script may create a setuid shell to allow the attacker to impersonate that user or mail copy over some critical data.
 Users install Trojans because they believe they are installing useful software, such as an anti-virus tool (BTW, a lot of downloadable hacker tools contain Trojans: hackers hacking wannabe hackers).
 The side-effect of this software can activate cameras, enable key loggers, or deploy bots for anonymization servers, DDoS attacks, or spam attacks.